vertexproject/synapse/docs/synapse/quickstart.rst

 ===================

 The full open-source version of Synapse is available from our `Github repository`_.
-Instructions for deploying a test or production envirionment are available in the :ref:`deploymentguide`.
+Instructions for deploying a test or production environment are available in the :ref:`deploymentguide`.

 **Open-source Synapse** is best for: